Tease (TV series)

 Tease is an American television series which aired on the Oxygen Network.
 Actress Lisa Rinna, known to television audiences for her appearances on Days of Our Lives and Dancing with the Stars, was the host.
 The series started in 2007.

 Each episode featured two up-and-coming hair stylists selected from nationwide salons as they faced off in what was billed as an "Olympics-style" tournament.

-The aspiring stylists put their skills to the tress test in front of a panel of expert judges: hairstylist Peter Ishkhans, model Roshumba Williams and agent Frank Moore.
-The aspiring stylists compete for a chance at the supreme challenge – a one-on-one battle with one of three high-profile master stylists, Clyde Haygood, Stephanie Hobgood and Kim Vo.
-Should the aspiring stylist surpass the expertise of a hair pro, his or her photo is hung on the Tease hair wall of fame and he or she receives the "silver scissors", the crowning symbol of a styling victory.
+The aspiring stylists demonstrate their skills before a panel of judges: hairstylist Peter Ishkhans, model Roshumba Williams and agent Frank Moore.
+They compete for an opportunity to face one of three master stylists — Clyde Haygood, Stephanie Hobgood or Kim Vo in one‑on‑one challenge.
+If the contestant outperforms the master stylist, their photograph is added to a program's "hair wall of fame" and they receive the show's "silver scissors" award.

 Each episode includes a themed timed challenge designed to push the stylists' skills to the limit.
 The challenges in the 2007 season include: